ClimateWatch-Vizzuality/climate-watch/docs/data_explorer.md

          "label":"string or null",
          "sector":"string or null"
       }
+   ],
+   "meta":{
+      "columns":[
+         {"name":"string", "sortable":boolean, "current":"string"}
       ]
    }
+}
 ```

 Response is paginated.
 Pagination headers are in place.
+Meta section is to inform the rendering of data in a tabular form: it lists available years of data (useful when used as headers) and all available data columns together with information on whether they are sortable or not.
+Column which is currently used for sorting will additionaly have the "current" property set to either "ASC" or "DESC".

 ```
 Link: <http://localhost:3000/api/v1/data/ndc_content?page=1933>; rel="last", <http://localhost:3000/api/v1/data/ndc_content?page=2>; rel="next"